SleepDeprived0025/SleepDeprived0025/README.md

 - 👋 Hi, I’m @SleepDeprived0025
 - 👀 I’m interested in Web Design
-- 🌱 I’m currently learning Basic HTML/CSS
+- 🌱 I’m currently learning Front-end Development

 <!---
 SleepDeprived0025/SleepDeprived0025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.